MinaProtocol/mina/rfcs/0019-storing-client-data.md

 - Other alternatives are discussed in the previous commits of this [RFC](https://github.com/CodaProtocol/coda/pull/2901)
 - In an ideal world where we have an infinite amount of time, we would implement our own native graph database leverage the `transition_frontier` as an in-memory cache.
 Namely, we would have all the blocks in the `transition_frontier` to be in the in-memory cache along with nodes that have a 1 to 2 degree of seperation
 - Can we integrate the persistence system and the archival system in some way to make queries and stores more efficient?
+- For the wallet, for every account that we are interested in, it would be nice to have `Account_state` table.
+For each account that we are interested in at each block, we will store its balance and nonce.
+This will reduce the need of having the `transaction_pool_membership` field in `User_command` because we would be able to infer the status of a transaction from the nonce of each account at the best tip.

 # Prior Art